pratikunterwegs/gooseFamsizeGermany/texts/goose_mmdata.md

 ---
-title: 'Methods: Data'
 bibliography: geese_citations.bib
 cls: oikos.csl
-fontsize: 12pt
-toc: true
-header-includes:
-  - \setmainfont{ETBembo}
-  - \usepackage{longtable,booktabs}

 ---
 # Study species

 Greater White-fronted geese (*Anser albifrons*), or whitefronts, are grey geese similar in size but somewhat smaller than the Greylag goose (*A. anser*).
 They are named for the distinctive patch of white feathers at the base of the bill and beginning of the forehead.
 Adults are also identified by the black tiger-stripe markings on the chest.
 First winter birds lack the white front, the black chest stripes, and the neck grooves common the to adults of many *Anser* species.

 @madsen1999goose have compiled some of the most comprehensive information on the ecology of this species in their book on *Goose Populations of the Western Palearctic*.
 Whitefronts have a circumpolar distribution, and breed in the tundra between the 10°C and 4°C July isotherns.
 The Palearctic populations winter across Europe and Asia, with one of the largest combined ranges among the geese.
 The Eurasian breeding range is now exclusively within Russia [@alpheraky1904geese], and stretches from the Kanin Peninsula (45°E) to the Kolyma river (155°E) in the Russian far-east.
 The Western Palearctic population which winters in Europe breeds between the Kanin Peninsula the Khatanga river (104°E).
 This population is further divided into five main wintering groups based on the flyways they use [@philippona1972blessgans].
 Geese reaching western Europe and Britain from Russia take the Baltic - North Sea flyway. @mooij1996panmixia summarises some decades of leg-ring and neckband recoveries, and while the species shows high site fidelity during winter [@wilson1991winter], but populations from the different flyways have been found to mix.
 Overall, the western European wintering population has increased dramatically since the 1970s, while there have been corresponding decreases in populations wintering in Croatia (Pannonic) and Turkey (Pontic) [@mooij1996panmixia].

 Adults form life-long pair bonds, and migrate, feed and roost together.
 Family bonds between parents and juveniles, and between siblings, are strong and long-lasting.
-Families regroup successfully after capture and subsequent individual release in both wintering [@10.2307/4511184] and breeding areas [*pers.obs*] Juveniles follow parents on their first autumn migration, and are almost always seen with them or with siblings during their first winter.
+Families regroup successfully after capture and subsequent individual release in both wintering [@10.2307/4511184] and breeding areas (*pers.obs*) Juveniles follow parents on their first autumn migration, and are almost always seen with them or with siblings during their first winter.
 In a study of the Greenland subspecies (*A. albifrons flavirostris*), it was found that around 40% of juveniles are still with their parents in the second winter, 30% in the third, and 20% in the fourth [@10.2307/4088245].
 Alloparental care, or nest attendance and anti-predator defence on the breeding grounds is a likely benefit and has been sporadically reported in the Greenland [@stroud1982observations] and Pacific subspecies [@ely1979breeding], while being better studied and confirmed in the Canadian Arctic breeding population [@IBI:IBI151].
 In a number of species of geese - Snow geese (*A. caerulescens*), Dark-bellied Brent geese (*Branta b. bernicla*), and Barnacle geese (*B. leucopsis*) - larger families are also more dominant in contests with con- and heterospecifics within wintering flocks than smaller ones or pairs [@jonsson2008lesser, @Poisbleau20061351, @Black1989199, @JANE:JANE325].
 This may be assumed to hold for whitefronts as well, promoting the maintenance of family bonds.
 Additionally, when in dispersed family groups, families may accrue the benefits of flocking while sharing the costs only with related individuals [@10.2307/4088245].

+---

 # Study site